Chris DeMarco

-Christopher DeMarco (born September 26, 1985), is also known as Chris DeMarco, is an American basketball coach who currently serves as an assistant coach for the Golden State Warriors of the National Basketball Association (NBA) and as the head coach for the Bahamas men's national basketball team.
+Christopher DeMarco (born September 26, 1985) is an American basketball coach who is the head coach for the New York Liberty of the Women's National Basketball Association (WNBA) and the Bahamas men's national basketball team.

 Career

 DeMarco began his coaching career in 2012 as an assistant coach with the Golden State Warriors of the National Basketball Association (NBA).
-In 2019, he was appointed head coach of the Bahamas men's national basketball team in 2019.
+In 2019, he was appointed head coach of the Bahamas men's national basketball team.
+On November 21, 2025, DeMarco left the Warriors to become the new head coach for the New York Liberty of the WNBA.

 He has served following positions through his coaching career.